 7.7.2 Oiled Parts

-For the tractor’s parts running in oil and under test, the oil in the housing shall be checked using one or more of the following alternative methods:
+For the tractor’s parts running in oil and under test, the oil in the housing shall be checked using one or more of the following alternative methods.

 7.7.2.1 Visual method

 Distinct emulsification and/or color change of the oil shall be regarded as proof of water-ingress.